Choosing the best stove for your next adventure

+Buying a camp stove can be daunting.
 White Gas?
 Isobutane-Propane?
 Radiant burner?
 What does it all mean and what’s the difference?

-Mixed Fuel, Canister Stoves
+Mixed Fuel Canister Stoves

 Ideal for: warm weather hiking and camping, lightweight backpacking, and bike touring

-The primary disadvantages of these and other isopro canister stoves is that they do not function reliably in cold temperatures and the fuel canisters are non-refillable, which produces an unnecessary level of waste, as well as difficult to find outside of North America.
+The primary disadvantages of these and other isopro canister stoves is that they do not function reliably in cold temperatures and the fuel canisters are non-refillable.
+Canisters can also be difficult to find outside of North America.
 Additionally, small canister stoves feature a small platform, which makes them less stable and difficult to use when cooking with larger pots and pans.
 Canister stoves are ideal for boiling water for dehydrated meals, ramen noodles, or oatmeal.

-Liquid Fuel Stoves
+Liquid Fuel Camp Stoves

-The solution to some of the downfalls of an isopro is to go with a classic white gas/multiple fuel stove like the MSR Whisperlight Universal or the Optimus Nova.
+The solution to some of the downfalls of an isopro canister camp stove is to go with a classic white gas/multiple fuel camp stove like the MSR Whisperlight or the Optimus Polaris.
 Stoves like these and others primarily use refillable white gas tanks, which are more environmentally friendly and burn notably better in cold weather.
 White gas is also relatively easy to find in outdoor sports stores and other retailers.

 These stoves generally have a sturdy platform, which adds stability and easy flame regulation, which makes simmering and cooking easy.
 If you want to cook gourmet backcountry meals, fry veggies and meat, cook soups or chili, or make omelets and pancakes, a liquid fuel stove is a fantastic choice.

-Integrated Stove Systems
+Integrated Camp Stove Systems

 Ideal for: All-season camping and hiking, ski touring, big wall climbing (with a hang kit), or any function where boiling water is the primary goal.

-A relatively new and unique type of stove is an integrated system like the Jetboil Sol or the MSR Reactor.
+For the most convenience and ease-of-use, try an integrated camp stove system like the Jetboil MicroMo or the MSR Windburner.
 These stoves eliminate the need for additional cookware, as they have a self contained pot.
-Jetboil stoves and MSR Reactor stoves are most effectively used to boil water very quickly and efficiently.
-Jetboil stoves and the MSR Reactor each use the same isobutane/propane canisters as the mixed fuel canister stoves mentioned above.
+Jetboil stoves and MSR Windburner stoves are most effectively used to boil water very quickly and efficiently.
+They each use the same isobutane/propane canisters as the mixed fuel canister stoves mentioned above.

 The downsides to an integrated system is a lack of versatility.
-Both Jetboil stoves and MSR Reactor stoves are limited to confined, optimized sets of cookware.
-Due to the compact, efficient design that comes standard with integrated systems, they work best for boiling water to make a dehydrated meal, or similar foods.
+Both Jetboil stoves and MSR Windburner stoves are limited to confined, optimized sets of cookware.
+Due to the compact design that comes standard with integrated systems, they’re generally only best for boiling water to make a dehydrated meal or similar foods.
 However, both the Reactor and Jetboil have larger, separate accessory pots and pans for cooking meat, heating soup, or frying an egg.